|Best optical sensor||Razer Basilisk v2||Check Price||

 Best wireless gaming mouse: Corsair Dark Core RGB Pro

-The Dark Core from Corsair is a rechargeable, wireless gaming mouse with up to 50 hours of continuous battery life, wireless charging Qi capabilities, USB wired play options, and eight programmable buttons.
+The Corsair Dark Core is a rechargeable, wireless gaming mouse with up to 50 hours of continuous battery life, wireless charging Qi capabilities, USB wired play options, and eight programmable buttons.
 It has an 18,000 DPI optical sensor, RGB backlight customization with an integrated LED light bar, and two interchangeable side grips.
-It’s a little heavier than some models, coming in at 9.2 ounces but many gamers prefer the stabilization this weight provides.
+This wireless mouse a little heavier than some models, coming in at 9.2 ounces but many gamers prefer the stabilization this weight provides.

 The best gaming mouse is going to depend on your specific preferences, play style, and physical need, however, there are a few brands we think you should be familiar with when starting your search.
 Brands like Razer, Corsair, and Logitech have been dedicated purveyors of the best gaming gear for years and their products rarely disappoint.